stchao/Bitwarden-Backup/README.md

 - .NET 8.0 SDK

 ## Installation
-1. Clone `Bitwarden-Backup` repository or download the corresponding release file.
+1. Clone `Bitwarden-Backup` repository and build it, or download the corresponding release file.
 1. Make a copy of the `appsettings-example.json` file and name it `appsettings.json`.
     - The appsettings can be left as is and will run prompting you for all the needed values.
 1. Download and install `.NET 8.0 SDK` (See [`Bitwarden CLI Download`](https://bitwarden.com/help/cli/)).